-It’s entirely possible you’ve never heard of the Raspberry Rickey.
-But with spring coming on now, soon to be followed by summer, this is one cocktail you want to get to know.
+It’s possible you’ve never heard of the classic Raspberry-Lime Rickey.
+But this is one cocktail you want to get to know.

 The Raspberry-Lime Rickey is one of those rare drinks that’s excellent with or without alcohol.
 The recipe is exactly the same either way, except of course you leave out the vodka if you’re going for a non-alcoholic treat.
 It’s also a great recipe for a pre-mixer, and I’ve included the measurements for making it as either a single drink or a pitcher for four.

 To make one drink at a time: